Flusinerd/todo-bun-htmx-elysia/README.md

-# Elysia with Bun runtime
+# Bun, HTMX, Elysia TODO App

 ## Description
 This is a simple todo app built with HTMX and Elysia.
 It uses JSX as templating language and tailwind for css.